eclipse/kuksa.val/doc/KUKSA.val_data_broker/authorization.md

 Allow reading & providing all entries matching `"Vehicle.Body.Windshield.*.Wiping.*"`.

-Scope `"read:Vehicle.Body.Windshield.*.Wiping.* provide:Vehicle.Body.Windshield.*.Wiping.*"` will be converted to the following claims in the JWT:
+Scope `"read:Vehicle.Body.Windshield.*.Wiping.* provide:Vehicle.Body.Windshield.*.Wiping.*"` will
+be converted to the following claims in the JWT:
 ```
 {
     ...
+    "vss": {
         "allow": [
             {
                 "actions": ["provide"],
                 "paths": ["Vehicle.Body.Windshield.*.Wiping.*"]
             }
         ]
     }
+}
 ```

 #### Possible extension: using "access_mode" + "fields" for more granularity

 The examples above use "actions" to specify what the rule allows/denies.
 These can be thought of as a group of permissions needed to perform the intended action.
 But the access rights structure enables replacing "actions" (and "paths") with something else, for example to express more granular permissions.

-This example with "actions":
+Given this example using "actions":

 ```
 "allow": [